djburks/FullGO/README.md

 # FullGO
 Given a List of TAIR Gene IDs, Prints All Associated GO-Terms and the TAIR IDs Associated with Each

+Update Ontology Files as Needed
+This is a WIP.